HakiFedha/bitcoin-ngo-operational-governance-templates/custody/custody_key_management.md

 ## 5. Recovery Procedure

-*Detail the step-by-step verification process required to re-instantiate the organizational wallet on a backup device if primary devices are lost, stolen, or destroyed.*
+*Detail the step-by-step verification process required to re-instantiate the organisational wallet on a backup device if primary devices are lost, stolen, or destroyed.*

 `____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________`